 When you take it out of the oven, it looks like a baked chicken dish that took hours to make.
 Just thinking about it makes my mouth water.

 Serve this with a salad or crusty bread.
 I decided to serve mine with sautéed kale and twice-baked potatoes, which I’m also obsessed with.

 Shawanda Mason is the creator and blogger ofEat.Drink.Frolic.
-For recipe questions or to chat about eating, drinking or frolicking, she can be reached email@example.com by following her onTwitter, Facebookor Instagram.
+For recipe questions or to chat about eating, drinking or frolicking, she can be reached at[email protected]or by following her onTwitter, Facebookor Instagram.
 The opinions expressed in this column belong solely to the author, notNooga.comor its employees.